skeletonlabs/skeleton/.changeset/slimy-knives-tie.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: ListBoxItem is now compared by value rather than by reference
+bugfix: ListBoxItem now supports the use of objects for the `value` property